reactive-python/reactpy-django/docs/src/reference/router.md

 URL router that enables the ability to conditionally render other components based on the client's current URL `#!python path`.

+!!! warning "Pitfall"

+    All pages where `django_router` is used must have identical, or more permissive URL exposure within Django's [URL patterns](https://docs.djangoproject.com/en/5.0/topics/http/urls/#example).
+You can think of the router component as a secondary, client-side router.
+Django still handles the primary server-side routes.

+    We recommend creating a route with a wildcard `.*` to forward routes to ReactPy.
+For example...
+    `#!python re_path(r"^/router/.*$", my_reactpy_view)`

 === "components.py"

     ```python